SteviLen420/TQE_simulation/TQE_FOUNDATIONAL_LAWS_OF_THE_UNIVERSE.md

 f^{(2)}_{\text{eff}}(\psi) \propto \exp\!\left[\frac{\delta q(\psi) - \delta w(\psi)}{\langle E \rangle}\right],
 $$

 just says that whatever heat fails to become work ends up guiding the weighting.
-Each micro-fluctuation $\delta q$ or $\delta w$ is the microscopic bookkeeping entry feeding the bias.
+Each micro-fluctuation $\delta q$ or $\delta w$ is the microscopic bookkeeping entry feeding the bias, and in practice I set $\langle E\rangle$ equal to the relevant thermal scale (e.g. $k_B T_{\text{eff}}$ for the ensemble under study) so the exponent lines up with the canonical Boltzmann weight.

 The second law,